Apple Stuffed, Bacon Wrapped Dates

 Instructions

-- Add a rack to a baking sheet.
+- Add a wire rack to a baking sheet/tray

 - Chop the apple into pieces that are as long as your dates.
 Add a piece of apple to the center of each date and close and press to seal.
-Wrap each date in a slice of bacon and secure with a toothpick. * see note
+Wrap each date in a slice of bacon and secure with a toothpick.
+If making ahead, prepare up to this step and refrigerate until ready to bake.

 Notes